RatioPBC/epi-viewpoint/README.md

    You will use this email address to log in.
    Epi Viewpoint does not currently send email, so this technically does not need to be a real email address, but it does need to have an "@" sign and cannot include spaces.
 1. Click the "Deploy app" button.
+Some progress information will be displayed and the deploy should take about 5 minutes.
 1. If the deploy is successful, click on the "View" button at the bottom of the page.
    If everything has worked properly, you will land on a page asking you to set your password.
    Enter a new password and click "Continue".